 When it comes to the interface, YouTube Music will be largely familiar to users of other streaming services: You can search for and play songs directly, even on the free tier subscription, as well as make playlists, like songs, and discover new music.
 Like Spotify, YouTube Music does not offer you the option to download music for later offline playing.

 As far as pricing goes, for a single user, YouTube Music comes with a free one month trial and then it’s $9.99 a month.
 For a family of up to six users, it’s $14.99 a month.
 This is right in line with a service like Spotify.
-There is also a student plan for $4.99 a month for eligible students and annual verification required.
+There is also a student plan for $4.99 a month for eligible students and annual verification is required.

 How to transition from Google Play Music

-First, you’re going to need to download the YouTube Music app, which is available on both iOS and Android.
+First, you’re going to need to download the YouTube Music app, available on both iOS and Android.
 The actual transferring over is done in a single click through this website.
 Once you’re on this site, click the transfer now button found at the bottom of the screen.
 The transfer could take up to 24 hours.

 What’s important to remember is what exactly transfers over: